 Dr. Hellerstein has also received national recognition for his literary writing.
 His books include Battles of Life and Death (essays about medical training),Loving Touches (a novel), and A Family of Doctors (a memoir of five generations of doctors in one family).
 He writes a blog, “Heal Your Brain” forPsychology Today.
 His 2011 book, Heal Your Brain: How the New Neuropsychiatry Can Help You Go From Better to Well (Johns Hopkins University Press) was praised by Kay Jamison as “a lucid and practical guide to the brain and how it can go awry.”

-Michael McKay, MBA came to MDSG through the Friends and Family Group and has been Treasurer for the last fifteen years and recently assumed some additional duties as unpaid administrator.
-After 40 years as Director of Finance and Administration for several libraries and visual arts non-profit organizations, Michael retired.
-He earned master’s degrees in library science and business administration.
+Michael McKay, MBA came to MDSG through the Friends and Family group and has been the Treasurer for the last 20 years.
+He also assumed some duties of an unpaid administrator and assembles the bi-monthly newsletter.
+After 40 years as Director of Finance and Administration for several libraries and visual arts organizations, Michael retired.
+Michael earned master’s degrees in Library Science and Business Administration.